grame-cncm/faustwebsite/download.md

 ### The Faust compiler ###
-The Faust compiler itself comes in two flavors, Faust and Faust2:

-+ [Faust (master branch)](https://github.com/grame-cncm/faust/tree/master) is simple to compile and install as it has very few dependencies, but it can only generate C++ programs.
-+ The [faust2](https://github.com/grame-cncm/faust/tree/faust2) branch is more general and has backends for C++, C, JAVA, JavaScript, ASM JavaScript, LLVM IR, WebAssembly and Interpreter.
-But is has more dependencies, in particular LLVM.
-Faust2 is needed to compile FaustLive and other projects using the `libfaust` embedded Faust compiler.
+The Faust compiler is available as a [Faust github](https://github.com/grame-cncm/faust/tree/master) project with backends for C++, C, JAVA, JavaScript, ASM JavaScript, LLVM IR, WebAssembly and Interpreter.
+It has  dependencies, in particular LLVM and libmicrohttpd.
+The LLVM backend is needed to compile FaustLive and other projects using the `libfaust` embedded Faust compiler.

 You can also clone the github repository with the following command :